Florida Outdoor Adventures

 What is the camping like?

 We camp each night at the national park campsites as specified in the overnight tour itineraries.
 These are primitive backcountry campsites with no facilities.
 The campsites DO NOT have electricity, fresh water, cell service, flush toilets or showers.
 Some campsites do have picnic tables and port-apotty type toilets.
 As necessary, your guide will review appropriate leave-no-trace bathroom practices as specified by the park service.
 Although primitive, camping on our trips is spectacular and comfortable, even if you've never camped before.
-We supply 2-person free standing dome tents, freshly laundered sleeping bags, packable camp pillows and comfortable self inflating sleeping mattresses.
-Of course, you may bring your own personal camping gear, if you prefer.
+We supply 2-person free standing dome tents, warm sleeping bags, packable pillows, comfortable self inflating sleeping mattresses and folding camp chairs.
+Of course if you prefer, you may bring your own personal camping gear.
 We provide ample freshwater for drinking and cooking, but it's not possible to bring enough fresh water for washing.
 We wash our dishes in saltwater using biodegradable green soap.
 It’s possible to wash ourselves in saltwater with the green soap, but we also provide ample wet wipes and hand sanitizer for cleaning hands and face.
 A small amount of freshwater can be used for brushing teeth.

 What kind of kayaks do we use?

 We use high volume expedition type sea kayaks of fiberglass composite construction on all of our tours.
 Our boats are manufactured by Seward Kayaks, Ltd of British Columbia, Canada.
 We have Seaward Ascente and Quest model singles and Southwind model double kayaks.
 You are free to select either at your preference.
 These are large and stable sit-inside sea kayaks with spray skirts and foot controlled rudder systems.
-Because of their size, these kayaks take some practice to maneuver, especially compared to more commonly used sit-on-top kayaks.
-Paddlers with experience often prefer the single kayaks.
+Because of their length and weight, these kayaks are difficult to maneuver, especially compared to more commonly used sit-on-top kayaks.
+Strong paddlers with experience often can handle the single kayaks.
 However, beginners and families with children will do better in the doubles.
 Simply indicate your preference on the Tour Reservation Form.